EveryOneIsGross/tehSIMS/README.md

 **Ending the Game:**
 You can end the chat at any time by typing "quit" when prompted.
 The game will display the final Sim stats and end the chat.

+## TODO:
+✅ Added basic logic from original game based on needs and advertising items.
+✅ Program runs and Sim retains knowledge of their day.
+❌ I NEED to add conversation recording with some analysis, keyword tracking so I don't feel so bad terminating the script.
+❌ Create a gradio interface that also tracks what the sim is doing using my gif_avatar method.

 ## Requirements

 - Python (version 3.7 or higher)